konradrydzak/konradrydzak.github.io/docs/_posts/2023-05-11-typing-posts-with-markdown-syntax.md

 ### Starting from the bottom

-If you want to started with [Writing on GitHub](https://docs.github.com/en/get-started/writing-on-github), you probably should just [Start writing on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github)...
+If you want to get started with [Writing on GitHub](https://docs.github.com/en/get-started/writing-on-github), you probably should just [Start writing on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github)...
 No kidding, everything from the [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) up to advanced formatting is here, concise and easy to follow.
 I recommend reading through it all, even if you don't